 Subcontractors of all shapes and sizes will need to be responsive to the requirements of the federal government and prove that they can be excellent partners to the large general contractors who will take on the lion’s share of the work.
 That means being able to follow strict regulations, hire and maintain top talent, meet deadlines, provide easy solutions to complex problems, quickly adapt to changing work orders, effectively demonstrate productivity, open up accountability and bookkeeping processes — which is to say modern, technologically-adept companies — those are the companies that will be able to join the campaign to rebuild America’s infrastructure for the benefit of their organizations, and all citizens.

 Organizations that can’t demonstrate these capabilities will miss out on this enormous opportunity.

 A modern, forward-thinking infrastructure plan requires a modern, forward-thinking workforce, and it is unlikely that companies held back by inefficient legacy systems will be vetted through.
 Pen and paper, bad data, and process inefficiencies won’t cut it.

-With a no-code mobile data collection and workflow automation platform like Fulcrum, utility and telecom companies can start modernizing their workforce now and begin to increase their operational efficiency to improve productivity, communication, safety and compliance across the board.
+With a mobile data collection and workflow automation platform like Fulcrum, utility and telecom companies can start modernizing their workforce now and begin to increase their operational efficiency to improve productivity, communication, safety and compliance across the board.

 The cloud-based Fulcrum platform helps you streamline processes and automate workflows, freeing up more time so your teams have the bandwidth to take on more of these projects as they multiply over the coming years.
 And as this work scales up, the location-aware mobile apps you build with Fulcrum will make it easy to communicate with and manage teams out in the field.